TFphoenix/gardening-assistant/README.md

 ## Background removal functionality

-For background removal and considering only the selected area(selected manually by the user or automatically by the background removal algorithm) we used SkiaSharp framework and we implemented an algorithm which:
+For background removal and selected area extraction (selected manually by the user or automatically by the background removal algorithm) we used SkiaSharp framework and we implemented an algorithm which:

 1. is touch-screen responsive